deepaktabraham/Parallelizing-Minutiae-based-Fingerprint-Recognition/README.md

-#Authors:
+#Parallelizing-Minutiae-based-Fingerprint-Recognition

-#Deepak Abraham Tom
+Authors:
-#Amardeepsingh Siglani
+Deepak Abraham Tom
-# Parallelizing-Minutiae-based-Fingerprint-Recognition
+Amardeepsingh Siglani

-#This project intends to parallelize fingerprint recognition using OpenCL and OpenCV
+This project intends to parallelize fingerprint recognition using OpenCL and OpenCV